-Campbell, CALIFORNIA, November 3, 2009—Communications industry market research firm Infonetics Research (http://twitter.com/infonetics) released its new Fixed and Mobile Subscribers market forecast report.
+Campbell, CALIFORNIA, June 7, 2011—Market research firm Infonetics Research today released excerpts from its latest Fixed and Mobile Subscribers market forecast report.

 FIXED AND MOBILE SUBSCRIBERS MARKET HIGHLIGHTS

-Infonetics’ report provides worldwide and regional market size and forecasts through 2013 for access lines and fixed and mobile subscribers, including cable broadband, DSL, PON and Ethernet FTTH, residential and SOHO VoIP, IPTV, cable video, satellite video, mobile (GSM, W-CDMA, TD-SCDMA, cdmaOne, CDMA2000), cellular mobile broadband (W-CDMA/HSPA, CDMA2000/EV-DO, LTE, phone-based, PC-based), mobile video (DVB-H, DVB-SH, 3G/MBMS/TdTV, FLO, CMMB, other), WiMAX and WiMAX VoIP (802.16e, 802.16d), fixed mobile convergence (FMC), and IMS subscribers.
-See report prospectus on Infonetics’ online portal for details.
+Infonetics' report provides worldwide and regional market size and forecasts through 2015 for access lines and fixed and mobile subscribers, including cable broadband, DSL, PON and Ethernet FTTH, residential and SOHO VoIP, telco IPTV, cable video, satellite video, mobile (GSM, W-CDMA, TD-SCDMA, cdmaOne, CDMA2000), cellular mobile broadband (W-CDMA/HSPA, CDMA2000/EV-DO, LTE, WiMAX, phone-based, PC-based), WiMAX (802.16m, 802.16e, 802.16d), and IMS subscribers.
+See report prospectus for details.

 The report includes customizable pivot charts and analysis comparing subscriber types, regional service provider subscriber highlights, fundamental drivers of the market, technology developments, excerpts from Infonetics' service provider capex reports, and analysis of overall market conditions for service providers, enterprises, subscribers, and the global economy.